Last reviewed and updated: May 15, 2026 by David Mount.

 About David Mount

 David Mount is a Northern Virginia real estate agent with The Redux Group of eXp Realty, specializing in helping empty nesters and downsizers transition from larger family homes to right-sized living.
-With 12+ years of experience, 200+ successful transactions, and 95+ five-star client reviews, David is an NVAR Platinum Top Producer (2024), FastExpert 5-Star Agent, and Zillow Premier Agent.
+With 12+ years of experience, 200+ successful transactions, and 100+ five-star client reviews, David is an NVAR Top Producers Club Platinum Member (2024 and 2025), FastExpert 5-Star Agent, and Zillow Premier Agent.
 He brings patience, market expertise, and genuine care to every downsizing client he serves.

 Ready to explore your downsizing options?
 Call David Mount at (571) 946-8418 or email david.mount@thereduxgroup.com to start planning your transition.